suyashimenso/add_file_in_nodeModule/README.md

 ## How it Works

 First, add the file in the node modules folder wherever you want.
+For example, suppose I have a file named `myFile.js` and I have added it at this path `node_modules/function-bind/test/myFile.js`

 Then you need to install the `patch-package` package as a dev dependency by runnning the following command: